bkis/notyourface/README.md

 // Optionally, pass some options (see below!) and/or
 // attributes you want to be set on the element. const imgEl = nyf.imgEl({ seed: 'my.email@example.com' }, { class: 'my-avatar' });
+// ...so you can do this:
+// someElement.appendChild(imgEl);
 ```

 ## Configuration